vbhat1976/terraform-workshop/exercises/07/README.md

 An argument or block definition is required here.
 ```

-Here, we're just getting used to what things look like depending on our type of error encountered.
+The goal is to get used to what things look like depending on the type of error encountered.
 These syntax
-errors happen early in the processing of terraform commands.
+errors happen early in the processing of Terraform commands.

 ### Validation Errors

-This one might not be as clear to the eye as the syntax problem above.
+This one might not be as clear as the syntax problem above.
 Let's pass something invalid
-to the AWS provider by setting a property that doesn't exist according to the `aws_s3_bucket_object`
+to the AWS provider by setting a property that doesn't jive with the `aws_s3_bucket_object`
 resource as defined in the AWS provider.
-Let's modify the syntax problem above slightly, so change
+We'll modify the syntax issue above slightly, so change
 your resource definition to be:

 ```hcl